The Elder Scrolls Online: Original release

 The Elder Scrolls Online received "mixed or average" reviews from critics for the PC version, according to review aggregator website Metacritic.
 PC Gamer gave it a score of 68/100, writing that it is "an MMORPG of moderate scope with a few good ideas" but cautioning that "'okay' isn't good enough when you're facing down this much of a premium."

 ZeniMax addressed many of the game's early criticisms and released major updates.
 In January 2015, they announced that the game would no longer be using a subscription model, becoming effective March 17, 2015.
 ZeniMax also announced that it would be coming to PlayStation 4 and Xbox One on June 9, 2015, and that it would be rebranded as The Elder Scrolls Online: Tamriel Unlimited.

 Summerset won the award for "Outstanding Video Game" at the 30th GLAAD Media Awards.
 The game was nominated for the "Still Playing" award at the 2019 Golden Joystick Awards, and Elsweyr was nominated for the "Best Game Expansion" award.

 Tamriel Unlimited

 Tamriel Unlimited received "generally favorable" reviews from critics for the PC and Xbox One versions, while the PlayStation 4 version received "mixed or average" reviews according to Metacritic.
-Eurogamer's Dan Whitehead reviewed the game, saying that "For fans eager for a new fix all these years on from Skyrim, that may well be enough.
+Eurogamers Dan Whitehead reviewed the game, saying that "For fans eager for a new fix all these years on from Skyrim, that may well be enough.
 The ability to share the adventure, somewhat clumsily, with friends is both a selling point and a pitfall, but those who concentrate their efforts on the Alliance War will find the experience worthwhile."